Forney Commercial Hood Cleaning

 Documentation needs

-Ask whether before-and-after photos, service stickers, and cleaning reports are included or billed separately.
+Ask whether before-and-after photos, cleaning reports, service stickers, and manager-ready records are included or billed separately.

 Condition at first visit